Add-ons configuration loader#

 That file contains the code needed to load the add-ons configuration of all the registered add-ons, keeping the order in which they were defined.

-This loader is a JavaScript file and it is placed in the root of your application.
+This loader is a JavaScript file and it is placed in the .plone directory in the root of your application.

 Important